Causes of Symptoms

 Causes of jaw muscle tightness (hypertonus) include:

-UNSTABLE BITES also cause jaw muscle tightening by triggering reflex protective bracing.
+UNSTABLE BITES can cause jaw muscle tightening by triggering reflex protective bracing.
 Instability in any joint triggers reflex bracing in the muscles which cross that joint, the bite functions like a joint between the jawbones, and the muscles which cross that joint are the jaw muscles.

 CONTRACTURE - After muscle tightness has persisted for long enough, the muscle fibers shorten anatomically in a process called contracture.
 They lose some of their resting length.
 If your jaw muscles are in contracture, and you fall asleep in a chair, your jaw will not hang open very far.
 Instead, it may be held so close that your teeth are touching, or even clenched.
 Treating contracture requires forceful myofascial release.